nly8292/Mixed_Samples_Synthesis/README.md

 - `display_ref_gen` - Displaying reference images and generated image on the same canvas

 ## Citation
-If you use this code for your research, please cite our paper <a href="to_be_added">Determining the Composition of a Mixed Material with Synthetic Data</a>:
+If you use this code for your research, please cite our paper <a href="https://www.cambridge.org/core/journals/microscopy-and-microanalysis/article/determining-the-composition-of-a-mixed-material-with-synthetic-data/54D1870F67F0285C85F054FF78D45A96">Determining the Composition of a Mixed Material with Synthetic Data</a>:

 ```
-bibtex_to_be_added
+@article{ly_nizinski_toydemir_vachet_mcdonald_tasdizen_2021,
+title={Determining the Composition of a Mixed Material with Synthetic Data},
+DOI={10.1017/S1431927621012915}, journal={Microscopy and Microanalysis},
+publisher={Cambridge University Press},
+author={Ly, Cuong and Nizinski, Cody A. and Toydemir, Ada and Vachet, Clement and McDonald, Luther W. and Tasdizen, Tolga},
+year={2021},
+pages={1–11}}
 ```